Kolli Hills

-Kolli Hills or Kolli Malai is a small mountain range located in central Tamil Nadu and spread over the Namakkal district and Tiruchirapalli district of India.
-The mountains rise to 1300 m in height and cover an area of approximately 280 km2.
-It is situated at a distance of 43 km from Namakkal and 120 km from Trichy.
-They are part of the Eastern Ghats, a mountain range that runs mostly parallel to the east coast of southern India.
-Home to the Arapaleeswarar temple, the mountain is a site of pilgrimage, but the area is also popular with motorcycle enthusiasts because of the high-altitude motorable terrain with 70 hairpin bends.
+Kolli Malai, also known as Kolli Hills, is a hill station and taluk in Namakkal district, Tamil Nadu, India.

 Origin of the name

-The Mountain is named Kolli Malai after the name of Goddess Etukkai Amman (also known as Kollipavai) guarding the hills with her divine protection.
+The hills are named Kolli Malai after the goddess Etukkai Amman (also known as Kollipavai), who guards the hills with her divine protection.

 Historical references

 The Kolli Hills are featured in several works of classical Tamil literature such as Silappathigaram, Manimekalai, Purananuru and Akananuru.
-Mahavidwan R. Raghava Iyengar in the research monograph Araichi Katturaigal has given exhaustive references to Kollipavai from early Sangam literature, concluding that the image is in Kolli Hills.
+Mahavidwan R. Raghava Iyengar in the research monograph Araichi Katturaigal has given exhaustive references to Kollipavai from early Sangam literature, concluding that her image is in Kolli Hills.
 The region was ruled by Valvil Ori around 200 CE, who is praised as one of the seven great philanthropists of ancient Tamil Nadu.
 His valor and marksmanship are sung by several poets, and his exploits are a popular part of folklore.
-Ori is said to have killed a lion, bear, deer and a boar with a single arrow.
+Ori is said to have killed a lion, a bear, a deer and a boar with a single arrow.

-The hills are said to be guarded by Kollipavai also called as "Ettukkai Amman", the local deity.
-According to legend, the sages chose Kolli hills when they were looking for a peaceful place to do their penance.
+The hills are said to be guarded by Kollipavai, also called Ettukkai Amman, the local deity.
+According to legend, the sages chose Kolli Hills when they were looking for a peaceful place to do their penance.
 However, the demons invaded the hills to disrupt the penance when the sages began their rituals.
 The sages prayed to Kollipavai, who according to the myth, chased away the demons with her enchanting smile.
-The Kollipavai hills is still worshipped by the people here and her smile is revered.
-The mountains have several mythological legends associated with them, and often come across as an eerie place in contemporary tales due to the unexplored and less traveled terrain.
-This mountain is full of herbs which retains health and vigour.
-E. D. Israel Oliver King of MS Swaminathan Research Foundation has documented over 250 sacred forests in Kolli Hills in the year 2005.
+Kollipavai is still worshipped by the people here, and her smile is revered.
+The hills have several mythological legends associated with them, and often come across as an eerie place in contemporary tales due to the unexplored and less traveled terrain.
+These hills are full of herbs which retains health and vigour.
+E. D. Israel Oliver King of the MS Swaminathan Research Foundation has documented over 250 sacred forests in Kolli Hills in the year 2005.

 Infrastructure

-The Kolli hills became taluk and forms a part of Namakkal district.
+The Kolli Hills are a taluk and form a part of Namakkal district.
 Semmedu village is the headquarters for the Kolli Hills block and Semmedu is connected by road from Namakkal and Salem.
-Nowadays the Bus service is provided up to Arappaleeswarar Temple.
-BSNL (earlier DOT) established the first Telecommunication networks (LDPCO) in 1977 and afterwards the Telecom facilities are continuously expanded depending upon the requirements at Kolli hills.
+Nowadays the bus service is provided up to Arappaleeswarar Temple.
+BSNL (earlier DOT) established the first telecommunication networks (LDPCO) in 1977, and the telecom facilities have been continuously expanded to meet the requirements of the Kolli Hills.